Rev Israel Oluwole Olofinjana

-Israel is the editor of Turning the Tables on Mission: Stories of Christians from the Global South in the UK, Reverse in Ministry and Missions: Africans in the Dark Continent of Europe, 20 Pentecostal Pioneers in Nigeria and Partnership in Mission: A Black Majority Church Perspective on Mission and Church Unity.
+Israel is the editor of African Voices: Towards African British Theologies, Turning the Tables on Mission: Stories of Christians from the Global South in the UK, Reverse in Ministry and Missions: Africans in the Dark Continent of Europe, 20 Pentecostal Pioneers in Nigeria and Partnership in Mission: A Black Majority Church Perspective on Mission and Church Unity.

 Dr Harvey Kwiyani

 Dr Harvey Kwiyani is lecturer in African Christianity and Theology at Liverpool Hope University.
 He has spent over ten years working as both a scholar and a practitioner in missions in Europe and North America.
 He graduated with a PhD from Luther Seminary in 2012, having researched the theological implications of the missionary work of Africans in North America.
 Harvey has now published some of his research findings in his book, Sent Forth: African Missionary Work in the West (2014, Orbis Books).
+He is also the author of a new book Roots and Wings: Equipping and Empowering young Diaspora Africans for Life and Mission (2018).
 He formerly taught missions, leadership and African studies at Birmingham Christian College and at Church Mission Society (CMS) in Oxford.
 He is also research fellow at the Cuddesdon Study Centre at Ripon College, Cuddesdon.

 Tayo Arikawe is the Director of Ministries at London City Mission (LCM).
 He is an ordained minister, a missionary and Bible teacher.
 One of his interests is reverse/inverse mission, with a view to building multicultural churches that will reach out to the lost in the continent of Europe.
 He is the International Director of Grace Evangelistic Ministries Europe (GEM), a non-denominational Bible teaching missionary organisation whose first priority is to take the gospel of grace to a lost and dying world.
 The ministry operates in over sixty countries of the world.
 Tayo completed an MTh from the University of Chester via Wales Evangelical School of Theology.
 He also holds BSc in Geology and Mineral Science from the University of Ilorin, Nigeria.
 On a good day, he is at the gym doing bodily exercise.
 He is married to Calista and they are blessed with one son Mekus.
 Tayo is currently working on a PhD in Biblical Studies at University of Gloucestershire

 Peter Oyugi hails from Kenya and currently works for AIM International as Diaspora Ministry Coordinator, UK.
 He previously served as the pastor of a church in London, and before that as a student worker among university and college students in both Kenya and the UK.
 After initially studying Electrical and Communications Engineering in Kenya, Peter later graduated with an MA in Missions from Redcliffe College (University of Gloucestershire) and an MBA (Leadership) from the University of Liverpool.
 He regularly teaches the Bible at IFES conferences in English-speaking Africa.
-He also serves on the councils of Global Connections and All Nations Christian College.
+He also serves on the councils of Global Connections and vice chair of All Nations Christian College council.
+He is also the European coordinator for Movement of African National Initiatives (MANI).
 Peter has a passion for cross-cultural mission that has grown out of being exposed to different cultures from childhood.
 His father is Kenyan and mother Finnish.
 He is an avid sports lover and takes a keen interest in African politics.
 Peter is married to Cecilia and they have two daughters.